J Boogie

 Justin Boland, also known as J Boogie is a DJ, music producer, radio host, music director and music curator from San Francisco with over 25 years of experience in the music industry.

 He is the Head of Hip-Hop and R&B Programming at Pandora Media.
-As a curator, he's responsible for the Hip-Hop and R&B libraries, editorial curation and programming Pandora's genre stations and Project Management for Pandora's programming team.
-J Boogie's experience in radio, clubs and the recording studio have provided opportunities for him to work at Beats Music, Pulselocker, Spinner.com/AOL Music, Amoeba Music, KUSF and more.
+As a curator, he's responsible for the hip-hop and R&B libraries, editorial curation and programming Pandora's genre stations and Project Management for Pandora's programming team.
+He has also worked for Beats Music, Pulselocker, Spinner.com/AOL Music, Amoeba Music, KUSF and more.

 He is signed to the Om Records label, and has three full-length albums as well as several DJ mix CDs.
 He has also been featured on several compilations and remix projects.

 His style includes a mixture of downtempo, hip-hop, funk, dub, soul, afrobeats, Latin, dancehall, and electronic.

-He was the co-creator of the radio show Beatsauce, along with DJs Raw B, and Wisdom on KUSF, which was awarded "Best hip-hop show" by citysearch.com, the SF Bay Guardian, and the SF Weekly.
+He was the co-creator of the radio show Beatsauce, along with DJs Raw B, and Wisdom on KUSF, which was awarded "Best hip-hop show" by citysearch.com, the San Francisco Bay Guardian, and SF Weekly.
 He was also one of the long time residents at Dub Mission, a weekly reggae/roots party in San Francisco at the Elbo Room.

 J Boogie's Dubtronic Science

-His band J Boogie's Dubtronic Science, features himself DJing with FX and drum machines, plus a few other frequent contributors.
-They play a mix of styles and feature members of Jazz Mafia on horns, an Afro Latin percussion percussionist, Aima the Dreamer, Deuce Eclipse and Rich Armstrong on vocals, and sometimes special guests such as Zion I or Lyrics Born.
+His band, J Boogie's Dubtronic Science, features himself DJing with FX and drum machines, plus a few other frequent contributors.
+They play a mix of styles and feature members of Jazz Mafia on horns, an Afro Latin percussionist, Aima the Dreamer, Deuce Eclipse and Rich Armstrong on vocals, and sometimes special guests such as Zion I or Lyrics Born.
 Although Dubtronic Science uses production techniques popularized in dub music, the album does not fall under that genre.